Aller au contenu principal

 Your sentences get longer, your hesitations shrink.

-By the second month, you feel yourself writing faster and more freely.
-The expressions from the first weeks come back into your own sentences, without you having to think about it.
-You start catching some of your own mistakes before you submit them.
+By the second month, you can feel yourself writing faster and more freely.
+The expressions from the first weeks start showing up in your own sentences without you having to think about it.
+You start catching some of your own mistakes before you hit submit.

 3Month 3